Seabool/Tip-Calculator/README.md

 # Project Title

-Basic ToDo List
+Tip Calculator

 ## About

-It is very basic list, where you can add your tasks to do.
+You can calculate how much money you should give to bartender as a tip.
 You can see it [here](https://seabool.github.io/Tip-Calculator/).

 ## Built With

 * **HTML**
 * **CSS**
 * **JavaScript**

-## In the future

-Probably I would like to change responsivity, because now I think it's very poor.

 ## Author